 Avoid their hiding places: Ticks lurk in tall grass, shrubs, and undergrowth.
 If you don’t have to foray through tall grass and undergrowth, stay away from it.

 Wear the right clothing: Ticks can only bite directly into the skin, they cannot bite through clothing.
 Long-sleeved clothes also offer effective tick protection.
-Wear closed shoes and long trousers, put your pants leg in your socks.
+Wear closed shoes and long trousers, and put your pants leg in your socks.
 Light clothing makes it easier to spot the crawling animals.

 Natural insect repellents that contain essential oils can also provide protection, but they are not as effective as the known synthetic repellents.
-Certain factors such as high temperatures, wind or excessive sweating may reduce the effectiveness of topical tick protection.
+Certain factors such as high temperatures, wind, or excessive sweating may reduce the effectiveness of topical tick protection.

 Have a tick removal tool ready: You should remove a tick as soon as you notice that you are bitten by one.
 The faster you remove a tick, the lower the risk that it will transmit an illness.

 After being outdoors in nature, you should check your clothes and body thoroughly for ticks.
 Ticks may bite everywhere, but prefer sites where the skin is thin and soft.
-Check under armpits, in the neck area, in the back of the knees and in the groin area.
+Check under armpits, in the neck area, in the back of the knees, and in the groin area.